Common Anode and Common Cathode 7 segment displays

 1. What are the advantages of using a 7 segment display over other types of displays?

-7 segment displays are cost-effective, easy to interface with microcontrollers, and consume relatively low power.
-They provide clear, legible numerical readouts, making them ideal for applications requiring simple numeric display.
+7-segment displays are cost-effective, easy to interface with microcontrollers, and consume relatively low power.
+They provide clear, legible numerical readouts, making them ideal for applications requiring simple numeric display, such as digital clocks, counters, and low-cost embedded systems.

 2. How do I choose between common anode and common cathode 7 segment displays?